 - Professional Dues– I am a member of a national teaching association and pay annual dues.
 Like the other yearly bills, I put aside 1/12th of the total each month so I can renew my membership in January.
-This would include The Maestro’s professional dues as well, but at this time the university covers those for him.
+This would include My husband’s professional dues as well, but at this time the university covers those for him.

 This is where we set aside money each month for specific goals.
 Once a goal has been attained, I hide that category.
 We only have one category here currently (see below), but past categories have included a washer & dryer fund, a spring break getaway to Chicago, and the Epic Vacation of 2012.

 - New York Trip– This is our current savings goal.
-The Maestro and I are heading to Manhattan in May to celebrate our 15th wedding anniversary!
+We are heading to Manhattan in May to celebrate our 15th wedding anniversary!
 We have already paid for much of this trip by using this budget category.
 Our plane tickets, opera tickets, and symphony tickets are already paid for.
 We are still needing to buy tickets to a play, pay for our hotel (currently reserved, of course, but unpaid for), and have spending money for the actual trip.